The American Counterculture: From Oz to Occupy Wall Street

 |Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|

 The most crucial prerequisite is a high level of interest in the material and motivation to improve critical reading and writing skills.
-While they are no specific expectations of previous training students oriented towards the humanities would be best served by this course.
+While there are no specific expectations of previous training, students oriented towards the humanities would be best served by this course.